 And the biggest misconception in the world is that those who get to do what they want are lucky in some way.
 I’m not lucky.
 I’m just stubborn.

-It’s amazing the doors that open once we open our minds.
+The most amazing doors of opportunity open once we open our minds.
 Once I allowed myself to think it was possible, I found so many stories of other people who were doing the same, like this guy who travels the world with his four (about to be five) beautiful kids or this woman who was a housewife and, after ending a 39 year marriage, moved to a tropical island to open her own eco-resort and run ambitious environmental initiatives to save baby turtles in the area.

 It’s amazing what we can do once we give ourselves permission to want what we want and be who we are.

 We all deserve that.
 Every.
 Single.
 One of us.